-Six-Year-Old Girl Writes Letter To NASA, Wants Space Agency To ‘Make Pluto A Planet Again’
+Six-Year-Old Irish Girl Writes Letter To NASA, Wants Space Agency To ‘Make Pluto A Planet Again’

 — Jillian van Turnhout (@JillianvT) February 16, 2018

-When Cara O’Connor and Sarah O’Donovan wrote the letter in April, they sent copies to the world’s top two space agencies — NASA and the European Space Agency.
+When Cara O’Connor and Sarah O’Donovan wrote the letter in April, they sent copies to the world’s top two space agencies: NASA and the European Space Agency.
 While NASA didn’t reply at first, the agency’s Planetary Science Division director, James Green, wrote back to Cara, acknowledging her request that NASA makes Pluto a planet again, but explaining that it deserves to be researched on constantly, regardless whether it’s an actual planet or a mere dwarf planet.

 “I hope that you will discover a new planet, and I trust that if you continue to do well in school we will see you at NASA one of these days,” wrote Green.

-Prior to Irish media picking up the story of Cara O’Connor’s letter to NASA and her request that Pluto be made a planet again, Green had replied to another young child’s letter in August, explaining the real meaning of NASA’s job opening for Planetary Protection Officer.
+Prior to Irish media picking up the story of Cara O’Connor’s letter to NASA, and her request that Pluto be made a planet again, Green had replied to another young child’s letter in August, explaining the real meaning of NASA’s job opening for Planetary Protection Officer.
 As shown on the NASA website, Green told the then-9-year-old Jack Davis that the job entails more than just being a “Guardian of the Galaxy,” as such officers are tasked to keeping Earth safe from microbes when missions bring back samples from other parts of the solar system.